Skip to main content

 2. RISK EVALUATION

-Successful exploitation of these vulnerabilities could allow an attacker to escalate privileges and cause a denial-of-service condition.
+Successful exploitation of this vulnerability could allow an unauthenticated attacker to access the device’s configuration port and execute commands.

 3. TECHNICAL DETAILS